geolaurajaimes/gislaura/a01webdevelopment/w01_virtualmachine.md

 - Click connect
 ![imagen](../a00templates/img/img19.png)
-- it goes to prompt the user and password (it will popup a message about invalid certificate: YES) **Sign out of the virtual machine**
+- it goes to prompt the user and password (it will popup a message about invalid certificate: YES)

+### Step02_4.2 Setting a Windows Firewall Rule to allow ArcGIS Server Management Ports
+before leave the virtual machine finish this step

+**Sign out of the virtual machine**

 ## Step03_Test the machine is running on the web